Dennis and Tessa in front of their home, Bear Creek Dome

 “The House of Tomorrow” was filmed using 4 of our domes during July 2016.
 Click here for more articles on the film The House of Tomorrow.

 Natural Spaces Domes believes

 we can produce and live in a home causing considerably less detrimental impact to this Earth.
 We will continue to change and alter our dome building system with this in mind.

 Natural Spaces Domes is located 40 miles north of Minneapolis/St. Paul Minnesota.
-We have an office dome, 3 model dome homes, a screen dome and 2 workshop domes, and a prototype of fax MinneDome.
+We have an office dome, 3 model dome homes, a screen porch dome, 2 workshop domes, and a prototype of fax MinneDome.
 We invite you to visit us when you are in the area.